pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 The downside of it is that we can’t use such icons in background or content images, only with inline SVG placeholders.
 But the upside makes it worth all the trouble: we can control our icon’s color fill right from CSS.

 This method is a built-in SVG feature useful for organizing complex vector documents.
 It also happens to be useful as a sprite-like workaround when combined with HTML and CSS.
-But there’s another rather unknown SVG feature that can be used in a similar manner!
+But there’s another rather unknown SVG feature that can be used similarly!

 ## Unknown fragments